-If the terrain file already contains a track, you can follow it by clicking on its Track Rectangle in the viewport.
+If the terrain file already contains a track, you can follow it by clicking on its Track Dot in the viewport.
 Some additional buttons are shown in the toolbar:

-- Center Map on Current Location and rotate and zoom the model freely. - Align Map to Track aligns the model and lets you zoom the model freely. - Reverse Track Direction if you want to follow the track in the opposite direction. - Close will end following the track.
+- Center Map on Current Location and rotate and zoom the model freely. - Align Map to Track aligns the model and lets you zoom the model freely. - Reverse Track Direction if you want to follow the track in the opposite direction.